griwodz/in5050-codec63/README.md

 ### Things you need to change

 - Set cuda or c in `run.sh`
-- Set your group number in `common.h`
+- Set your group number in `c63.h`

 ## Usage